wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * Easily create "add to cart" button with options if needed (price, shipping, options variations).
 The cart's shortcode can be displayed on posts or pages.
 * Use a function to add dynamic "add to cart" button directly in your theme.
 * Minimal number of configuration items to keep the plugin lightweight.
+* Show a nicely formatted product display box on the fly using a simple shortcode.
 * You can use Paypal sandbox to do testing if needed.
 * Collect special instruction from your customers on the PayPal checkout page.
+* Compatible with WordPress Multi-site Installation.
 * and more...

 = Note =